Slavery in ancient Rome: Serfdom

-By the 3rd century AD, the Roman Empire faced a labour shortage.
-Large Roman landowners increasingly relied on Roman freemen, acting as tenant farmers, instead of slaves to provide labour.
+By the 3rd century AD, the Roman Empire faced a labor shortage.
+Large Roman landowners increasingly relied on Roman freemen, acting as tenant farmers, instead of slaves to provide labor.
 The status of these tenant farmers (coloni) steadily eroded.
 Because the tax system implemented by Diocletian assessed taxes based on both land and the inhabitants of that land, it became administratively inconvenient for peasants to leave the land where they were counted in the census.
 In 332 AD Constantine issued legislation that greatly restricted the rights of the coloni and tied them to the land.

 As a result, from the 3rd century onward, differentiating a slave, a worker hired under contract, and a peasant tied to the land became at best academic, as socio-legal status devolved into a bifurcation of honestiores and humiliores: the tiny percentage of the populace who had access to power and wealth, having attained honors to the rank of decurion or higher; and those of humbler free status who were increasingly subjected to forms of control reserved for slaves in the Republican era.
 By the 5th century, the legal status that had distinguished free citizen from slave had all but vanished; what remained was the honestiores who held legally defined privilege, and the humiliores subject to exploitation.
 Some see these laws as the beginning of medieval serfdom in Europe.